shapeshed/jekyll.shapeshed.com/_posts/2007-05-03-redesign_just_about_done.md

 ---
 layout: post
 title: Redesign just about done
-excerpt: Apart from a huge amount of client work I've been working on a redesign of shapeshed.com.
+description: Apart from a huge amount of client work I've been working on a redesign of shapeshed.com.
 With a few things to clean up it goes into the wild today.
 categories: [Personal, Design]
 ---
 ## Focussing on typography